 Qualifications & Memberships

-He is Co-Director and Principal Investigator with the Biomolecular Interactions Centre, Principal Investigator with the MacDiarmid Institute for Advanced Materials and Nanotechnology and Associate Investigator of the Med Tech Centre for Research Excellence.
+He is a Principal Investigator with the Biomolecular Interactions Centre and the MacDiarmid Institute for Advanced Materials and Nanotechnology, and Associate Investigator of the Med Tech Centre for Research Excellence.
+From 2017 to 2020, he co-directed of the Biomolecular Interaction Centre.
+In 2019 he was awarded a 5-year Rutherford Discovery Fellowship to work on the "Electrotaxis and protrusive force generation in fungal and oomycete pathogens – Pathways to new biocontrol strategies".

 His research interests include micro- and nanofabrication, surface patterning and the application of microfluidics to Lab-on-a-Chip devices.
 Major research projects he is currently involved in investigate the use of microfluidics to improve the Bioimprint cellular replication and imaging process, measure force patterns in cells and microorganisms using elastomeric micropillars.